 However, I would recommend you to also use your own website analytics and analyze or compare the results.
 Also, it will help you to use an URL builder in order to generate custom campaign parameters for your URLs.
 You can find a list of builders for Google here.
 Facebook also offers a similar feature that you can access and evaluate here.

 There are several ways in which you can choose to pay for your mobile banner ads campaign.
-However, the most popular two methods of tracking your expenditures is via CPC CPA or CPM.
+However, the most popular two methods of tracking your expenditures are via CPC CPA or CPM.

 Most of the advertising networks will let advertisers bid for their CPC.
 The smaller the niche you choose, the higher will be the price of every click you will receive on your mobile web ads.
 According to Wordstream, the average CPC on Google’s Adwords is $2.32 across all industries.
 The same source suggests that the average CPC on Facebook is just $1.72.